cerezo074/pokemon-api/README.md

 ### New Modules

-App modules are still under development, so in the future, I expect to implement them.
+App modules are still under development, so in the future, I expect to implement more.
 ```